-Back in the day, before online English teaching jobs were a thing, adventurous types would show up in schools around the world with their backpacks on, ready to teach.
+Back in the day, before online jobs for teaching English were a thing, adventurous types would show up in schools around the world with their backpacks on, ready to teach.

-At least when it comes to online teaching, you don't have to relocate.
-But it sucks to find yourself working for a company that doesn’t pay you on time, or has an unfair lesson cancellation policy.
+At least when it comes to online English language teaching jobs, you don't have to relocate.
+But it sucks to find yourself working for a company that doesn’t pay you on time or has an unfair lesson cancellation policy.

-In this post, I’ll guide you in your search for places to teach English online with 5 ways to find trustworthy online English teaching jobs.
+In this post, I’ll guide you in your search for places to find online English teaching jobs with 5 ways to find a trustworthy start teaching online.

 The way it works is that students browse the profiles.
 And if they like your intro video, they might book a trial lesson with you.
 If that goes well, they may come back and book a series of lessons.
 If you don’t want to work with them, you don’t have to.